-“When the sign of your covenant is missing it gives the devil more liberty and success in attacking and destroying your marriage.”
+“When the sign of your covenant is missing that’s just another chink in the armor that protects your marriage.”

 “This doesn’t mean that once you’re a virgin when you get married you won’t have any problems, it just means that engaging in pre-marital sex puts you at a greater disadvantage when it comes to winning the spiritual warfare for your marriage relationship.”

 “Wow, Pops, that’s some heavy sh… stuff!”
 Jen stammered.

 “What do you think about it?”
 He asked, sliding the car keys across the table at her.